-Thousands of people rushed to offload unwanted Christmas presents online almost as soon they received them last year.
+These days thousands of people rush online to offload unwanted Christmas presents almost as soon they receive them.

-Another website, musicmagpie.co.uk, where CDs, DVDs and video games can be traded in, also saw a record number of items posted on Christmas Day and Boxing Day last year.
+Other websites like musicmagpie.co.uk, where CDs, DVDs and video games can be traded in, see record numbers of items posted on Christmas Day and Boxing Day.

 Search for the item you’re selling and get ideas for how to present it.